Chart Color Schemes

 Educational outcomes in Sawtell - Boambee fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has university qualification rates at 21.2%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 14.9%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.7%).
+The area's university qualification rate is 21.2%, significantly lower than the NSW average of 32.2%.
+Bachelor degrees are the most common at 14.9%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.7%).
 Vocational credentials are prominent, with 40.6% of residents aged 15+ holding them - advanced diplomas at 10.9% and certificates at 29.7%.
+Educational participation is high, with 27.8% of residents currently enrolled in formal education: 10.4% in primary, 8.3% in secondary, and 2.8% in tertiary education.

 Frequently Asked Questions - Education